 Pushed it until April 2019.
 When I didn’t feel great.
 When I didn’t feel healthy.
 Didn’t feel confident.
 I often felt tired and sluggish.
 I was barely exercising and I missed those endorphins.
 So I made a plan and made a change.
 The before and after images below were taken 15 weeks apart.
 The Befores in April and the Afters in August.

 The biggest change that I made – I stopped making excuses about why I shouldn’t work out.
 I worked out when I didn’t want to.
 Kept going when I wanted to stop.
 Worked out when I could have been working.
 Or cleaning.
 Or playing with the kids.
 Or sleeping.
 And it made all the difference.
 It took 5 full weeks before I could see any results..and so I wanted to stop before that.
 But I powered through it and thank goodness I did.
 Because the proof is in these before and after images.
+For those of you who aren’t into fitness and working out but still want to lose weight, getting into shape at home is so easy if you keep going.
+One workout a day can make the world of difference – just look at my photos!

 Where it all started.